cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/application-app-types.md

 # Applications and app types

-Gateway allows you to build DNS, Network, and HTTP policies based on applications and app types.
-This feature gives you more granular control over how web applications are used on your network.
+Gateway allows you to create DNS, Network, and HTTP policies based on applications and app types.
+You can select individual applications or groups of app types to filter specific traffic on your network.

 ## Applications

-When you choose the _Application_ selector in a Gateway policy builder, the **Value** drop-down menu will show all supported applications and their respective app types.
+When you choose the _Application_ selector in a Gateway policy builder, the **Value** field will include all supported applications and their respective app types.
 Alternatively, you can use the [Gateway API](/api/operations/zero-trust-gateway-application-and-application-type-mappings-list-application-and-application-type-mappings) to fetch a list of applications, app types, and ID numbers.

 ## App types